ruiramos/infrastructure-fun/README.md

 k apply -f kubernetes/basic-ingress.yaml
 ```

-This is all quite simple stuff, as you can see the ingress uses the `ambassador` service, using the static IP address and certificates we've created just now.
+This is all quite simple stuff, as you can see the [ingress](./kubernetes/basic-ingress.yaml) uses the `ambassador` service, using the static IP address and certificates we've created just now.
 There's a few limiting things with these managed certificates like the fact that you can't use wildcards, so for now we have to specify each domain/sub-domain we'll be using in the certificate Kubernetes resource definition.

 There are a bunch of annoying things to do here related with the `ambassador`'s health checks [documented here](https://www.getambassador.io/docs/latest/topics/running/ambassador-with-gke/#5-configure-ambassador-to-do-http---https-redirection) - we need to point the Ingress backend health check to use the `ambassador-admin` `NodePort`, as the `ambassador` will return a 301 to everything it doesn't think it's HTTPS.

 ### Route traffic to the deployed service

-At this stage, I created the Host and Mapping configurations in the service Kubernetes dev overlay ([here](./services/data-storage-service/kubernetes/overlays/dev)) that tell Ambassador to route traffic to the service based on Host and make HTTP requests redirect to HTTPS.
+At this stage, I created the [Host](./services/data-storage-service/kubernetes/overlays/dev/host.yaml) and [Mapping](./services/data-storage-service/kubernetes/overlays/dev/mapping.yaml) configurations in the service Kubernetes dev overlay that tell Ambassador to route traffic to the service based on Host and make HTTP requests redirect to HTTPS.

 The service is now available on `https://keep.gke.ruiramos.com`!